iamfrank/semstrap/README.md

 # Semstrap

-Semstrap (or "semantic bootstrap") is a collection of CSS styles that add a modern look and feel to web projects.
+Semstrap ("semantic bootstrap" :) ) is a collection of CSS styles that add a modern look and feel to web projects.
+It's simply a collection of styles that make straightforward semantic HTML look a little nicer.

-It aims to have the convenience of frameworks like [Bootstrap](http://getbootstrap.com/) but aims to use only semantic HTML for styling hooks.

 Many developers turn to frontend frameworks just to easily improve the looks of their web projects.
 Unfortunately this approach results in a loot of framework-specific code like class names and wrapping elements being added to your HTML.
 Sometimes you even end up adding a bit of code from a another web project that relies on a different front end framework and you get a mess of dependencies and conflicting class names.